 Tumor cell type: Epithelioid mesothelioma spreads more slowly than the more aggressive sarcomatoid or biphasic types.

-Angiogenesis is when new capillaries form from existing blood vessels, usually helping healthy growth and healing.
+One additional way cancer spreads through the bloodstream is angiogenesis.
+This happens when existing blood vessels grow new capillaries, usually supporting healthy growth and healing.
 However, this process can also help cancer tumors grow and spread, as the new blood vessels allow cancer cells to travel through the bloodstream.

 Metastatic mesothelioma can cause belly pain, blood pressure changes and memory problems.
 If it spreads to the adrenal glands, it can cause weight loss and weak muscles.
 Doctors often don’t find these signs until they do scans or tests.